 - Failing to yield at intersections

-- Rollover accidents from turning too sharply, which can cause the truck to jack-knife and flip
+- Rollovers from turning too sharply, which can cause the truck to jackknife and flip

 - Left-hand turns

-If you believe that another party’s negligence caused your truck accident, you may be able to recover compensation.
+If you believe another party’s negligence caused your accident with a semi-truck, you may be able to recover compensation.

-Here at the Fitch Law Firm, we are proud to bring our Marion truck accident lawyers services to victims in their time of need.
-Above all else, we want you to feel like you have somebody in your corner as you focus on recovering from your injuries.
+Here at the Fitch Law Firm LLC, we are proud to bring our legal services to victims in their time of need.
+Above all else, we want you to feel like you have somebody in your corner as you focus on recovering from your accident injuries.

-For more information, including what specific deadlines pertain to your case, contact a representative at the Fitch Law Firm today for your free consultation at (740) 212-1686.
-We offer representation on a contingency fee basis with no up-front payment required.
-In this type of arrangement, we do not collect attorney fees unless you receive a payout in a settlement offer or court award.
+For more information, including what specific deadlines pertain to your case, contact a representative at the Fitch Law Firm LLC today at (740) 212-1686.
+Your first consultation is free.